MWieland/LogSoft/README.md

 # LogSoft
-A very simple event logger script with pyqt interface
+A very simple event logger script with pyqt interface.
+Events are logged in log.csv "on click".

 ## Dependencies:
 - Python 2.7